ibmrcruicks/nodejs-mqtt-iotsensor/README.md

 # nodejs-mqtt-iotsensor
-sensor emulator with raw MQTT - configure via env with broker creds and topic
+sensor emulator with raw MQTT - configure via env with broker credentials

 ** Work in progress **